Sports Training & Nutrition Resources (02)

 Staying Hydrated While Biking and More

 If you're trying to improve your game, it's important to properly fuel your body.
+This article in Runner's World offers advice on the best sports drinks for runners.
+As you'd suspect, there are not definitive answers.
+What you should drink depends on running time and distance, your fitness, environmental conditions, and the level of intensity of the running.
+One simple choice is just water.
 Many people believe that sports drinks are better than water.
 This article supports that notion, saying athletes are more likely to drink sports drinks because they taste good.
 Sports drinks supply less than half the calories of fruit juices.
 They're absorbed quickly into the blood stream, so you can exercise longer and avoid post-workout fatigue.
 They are generally easier on your stomach than beverages with higher concentrations of carbohydrates.
 If you don't like the flavor of sports drinks either, try diluting your favorite fruit juice with water.

 This guide can help athletes purchase a heart rate monitor.
 It discusses what features you need in a heart rate monitor, how your needs will grow and vary and choosing a heart rate monitor in your budget.
 The basic heart rate monitor is called a "continuous read" monitor, while the second class of monitors are zones monitors.
 The third type monitor is the most sophisticated and they are called "downloadable" monitors.
 This article also has information about making the commitment to wear a monitor, as well as heart rate monitor maintenance and repair, as well as choosing features and setting up a budget.